Metra Electric District: Potential expansion or service alterations

+Gold Line and Gray Line proposals

 The proposed Gold Line, derived from the earlier and more extensive Gray Line plan would have the Electric District operate more like a rapid transit line, by running trains more frequently (every ten minutes between 6am and midnight) with reduced-fare transfers to CTA buses and trains.
 Unlike the current service, which bypasses many stations to reach suburban stations more quickly, it would make all stops within the city.
 It would run from Millennium Station to South Chicago (93rd Street) at an estimated cost at $160 million.
 Since the Gold Line was proposed, the idea of providing rapid transit service along Chicago's south lakefront has gained considerable support from neighborhoods along its route.
-Despite its popular support, officials from CTA and Metra have largely dismissed the plan, focussing on other expansion projects.
+Despite its popular support, officials from CTA and Metra have largely dismissed the plan, focusing on other expansion projects.
 In response to this and other concerns, in 2009 the RTA and the Chicago Department of Transportation authorized $450,000 for a "South Lakefront Study" that is anticipated to yield either one or two new transit projects that are eligible for Federal transit funding.
+The study was completed in November 2012, and is now available on the City of Chicago's website.

+Peotone/ Kankakee extension

-An extension to Peotone, Illinois or the Proposed Chicago south suburban airport with a stop in Monee has been considered since the SouthWest Service was extended to Manhattan.
+An extension to Peotone, Illinois, the Proposed Chicago south suburban airport, or even Kankakee, with a stop in Monee has been considered since the SouthWest Service was extended to Manhattan.

+2017 service expansion

 On May 24, 2017, Metra announced new schedule proposals for the line.
 The new schedule will provide rapid service for the Hyde Park stations every 20 minutes on weekdays until 7 p.m. and every half-hour on Saturdays.
 The proposed schedule also calls for boosting service on the main line from 63rd Street to Kensington, from every two hours to every hour.
 However, the proposed schedule also calls for the elimination of lightly used Blue Island trains, including all Saturday service.

 After reviewing community feedback, Metra decided to keep four Saturday Blue Island trains and one late night trip to South Chicago.
 The new service went into effect September 11, 2017.

 Ridership

-Since 2014, annual ridership has declined from 9,415,916 to 1,836,723, an overall decline of 80.5%.
+Between 2014 and 2019, annual ridership declined 23% from 9.4 million to 7.3 million passengers.
+Due to the COVID-19 pandemic, ridership dropped to 2,019,403 passengers in 2020 and to 1,836,723 in 2021.